chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 where

 * ``aws_elasticsearch_domain`` is the resource
-* ``name`` is the name of the resource block and also the name of an Amazon Elastic Search Domain
+* ``name`` is the name of the resource block and also the name of an Amazon Elasticsearch Domain
 * ``instance_type``, ``ebs_enabled``, ``volume_size``, ``automated_snapshot_start_hour`` and ``elasticsearch_version`` are properties of this resource, with the Ruby type shown.
 See "Properties" section below for more information about all of the properties that may be used with this resource.

 Properties